nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 ### The Farm (2)

 1. Hoe, plant the Seeds you purchased, and water.
 2. Deposit your entire inventory into the Chest.
-Retrieve the following:
+Withdraw the following:
    - Fiberglass Rod
    - Furnace
    - Iron Ore